AndrejG231/currency-converter/README.md

   Converter service provides conversions logic for rest of the application.
 On initializing, service fetches initial data
   (allowed currencies and exchange rates).
 If these initial requests fail, server is not able to start.
 Service also updates
   exchange rates every 24hours.
-Data are stored in servers memore and not preserved on restart.
+Data are stored in servers memory and not preserved on restart.

 #### Run the server